 Through an ongoing review of the sanitary sewer system infrastructure, various pipe replacements and pump station repairs are completed as needed.
 Activities in these areas are to reduce sewer overflows and inflow/infiltration.
-During this reporting period, the City cleaned and videoed approximately 1,500 to 2,000 linear feet of sanitary sewer mains at a cost of approximately \$10,000.
-No sanitary sewer projects were completed.
-One SSO occurred in April 2021 and was submitted to ADEM electronically.
-The cause was determined and it was resolved.
+During this reporting period, the City cleaned and videoed approximately 1.1 miles of sanitary sewer mains at a cost of approximately \$20,000 and spent \$357,667.97 on Lift Station maintenance and repairs.
+No SSOs were reported between April 1, 2023 and March 31, 2024.